AspiringPianist/Anubhav.ai/README.md

 * **Media viewer**: View YouTube videos and PDF documents in the media viewer, by just `pasting link directly in the input field`.
 * **Chat history**: View previous conversations with the chatbot.
 * **Media selector**: Select and view previous media content, like generated mindmaps or uploaded documents and videos.
 * **Chat Folders**: Organize your chat sessions, by storing them in different folders, each with their own vector store for RAG.
+They are titled by your first message to chatbot.

 ## How to Use
 --------------